engu-m/engu-m.github.io/_portfolio/co-stardom-network.md

 |  5 | tt0000003 | nm0721526 | director        |

 Actors are uniquely identified by the `nconst` id, while movies are identified with the `tconst` id.
+The first two tables provide basic information, while the third one links the two identifiers.

 ## Design choices